Kanangnut/top-th-youtubers-2024/README.md

   6. Which 3rd channels have the highest subscriber engagement rate per video uploaded?

 These questions will guide the initial design of the dashboard.
 As our analysis progresses, additional questions and components may be identified and included.

+## Dashboard mockup

+Some of the data visuals that may be appropriate in answering our questions include:

+  1. Table
+  2. Scorecards
+  3. Treemap
+  4. Horizontal bar chart

+These charts will help us show:

+- Who the top UK YouTubers are.
+- How many subscribers they have.
+- How many views they get.
+- How many videos they make.